 What fits into our carry-on backpacks is pretty much all we own these days.
-We have researched over 90% of our gear, and whatever made the cut fits our needs as minimalist travellers and is sure to stand the test of time.
+We have researched almost all our gear, and whatever made the cut fits our needs as location-independent, minimalist travelers and is sure to stand the test of time.
 Quality over quantity is not just a snappy phrase but a necessity for us.

-Since (re)watching some of the documentaries on (anti)consumerism and sustainability that inspired us to embark on our minimalist journey, we have added another dimension to our research: We want our gear not only to be technically the best gear for our lives as perpetual travellers but to be sourced in a way that does not harm our environment nor the people and communities involved in the process.
+Since (re)watching some of the documentaries on (anti)consumerism and sustainability that inspired us to embark on our minimalist journey, we have added another dimension to our research: We want our gear not only to be technically the best gear for our lifestyle but to be sourced in a way that does not harm our environment nor the people and communities involved in the process.

 If you too want to make sure that what you buy wasn’t manufactured by poisoning rivers in India or by forcing the seamstress in Bangladesh to work in an unsafe building, start asking where your clothes came from (and I don’t mean the department store three blocks away).